rerqaa/AI_TBS/README.md

 A high-performance, AI-driven Turn-Based Strategy (TBS) game built from scratch using **Python** and **PyTorch**.
 This project demonstrates the implementation of a state-of-the-art **AlphaZero-style reinforcement learning agent** capable of mastering complex strategic gameplay through self-play.

-## 🌟 Key Features
+## Key Features

-*   **Advanced AI Agent**: Implements a Deep ResNet model combined with Monte Carlo Tree Search (MCTS), inspired by DeepMind's AlphaZero.
+*   **AI Agent**: Implements a Deep ResNet model combined with Monte Carlo Tree Search (MCTS), inspired by DeepMind's AlphaZero.
 *   **High-Performance Engine**: Game logic is optimized using **Numba** (JIT compilation), enabling thousands of simulations per second for rapid training.
 *   **Interactive Visualization**: A clean, responsive GUI built with **Pygame** allows for real-time observation of AI matches or Human vs. AI gameplay.
-*   **Robust Training Pipeline**: Includes a multi-process training system with experience replay, symmetry augmentation, and adaptive learning rate scheduling.
+*   **Training Pipeline**: Includes a multi-process training system with experience replay, symmetry augmentation, and adaptive learning rate scheduling.
 *   **TensorBoard Integration**: Real-time monitoring of training metrics (loss, win rates, game length).

-## 🎮 The Game
+## The Game

 The game is a 1x1 tactical strategy played on a 10x10 grid.